telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/open-and-read-pdf-file-wpf-desktop.md

 ---
 title: Read Saved PDF File - WPF and Desktop Tests
 page_title: Read Saved PDF File - WPF and Desktop Tests
-description: "Open a saved locally PDF file in Test Studio WPF and Desktop Tests and read its content.
-The tested application creates a PDF file and let's you save it locally on the hard disc.
-How to open that PDF file and read its content from WPF or Desktop test?"
+description: "Learn how to open and read the contents of a saved PDF file in Test Studio WPF and Desktop tests using iTextSharp.
+Step-by-step guide with code examples for validating PDF content in automated scenarios."
 position: 1
 publish: true
 ---